|Montreal artist Julie Trudel is at NSCAD University through the Bill and Isabel Pope Artist in Residence program.|

 “I came up with the idea of bending the paintings.
 I did a few small scale prototypes and Donnie and I worked together on the technical aspects,” she says, in a light-filled studio on the Fountain Campus.
 “We’ve been trying different things and basically having a lot of fun together.”

 An abstract painter, Julie’s work has a digital sensibility although done without the aid of a computer.
 Her artworks on Plexiglas are entirely painted by hand using liquid paint and dripping processes, giving her work the illusion of three-dimensionality and motion.
 Now, with some careful bends applied to her acrylic panels using heat, she’s able to play with light and shadows too.

-It’s clearly been a productive time for the Montreal artist, who is supported with a stipend of $8,000 through the Robert Pope Foundation while NSCAD provides studio space, faculty support and a solo exhibition at the Anna Leonowens Gallery.
+It’s clearly been a productive time for the Montreal artist, who is supported with a stipend of $8,000 through the Robert Pope Foundation artist in residence while NSCAD provides studio space, faculty support and a solo exhibition at the Anna Leonowens Gallery.

 “There’s a lot of energy here.
 It’s wonderful to be at a real art school, to see the teaching and to discover the art community here,” says Julie, winner of the 2013 Plaskett Award.

-Her show, Ivory Black and Titanium White Project: Transparency and Distortion will take place Nov.
+Her show, Ivory Black and Titanium White Project: Transparency and Distortion will took place Nov.
 17 to 28 at the Anna Leonowens Gallery.
-The opening reception is Monday, Nov.
-16, 5:30 pm, and her artist’s talk takes place Wednesday, Nov.
-18 at 12 noon.

 “I really love it here.
 It’s a great place to put your head down and work,” says Julie, who earned her BFA and MFA from UQAM (Montreal).
 “Everything has been so smooth and easy.”